The Haunting Hour: The Series: Accolades

-In an interview with Cambio, Ryan commented about writing a song for the first time "It's very much my heart.
-'Made of Matches' was kind of the first time I've really expressed myself through Music personally".
-On April 6, 2011, Ryan commented on Twitter that "Writing has always been a release for me, and lately I've fallen in love with the music production.
-Knitting together my stories and feelings."

-Music video
+Music

-The official music video for the song premiered on The Hub on February 4, 2011.
-The video was directed by Neill Fearnley with scenes from the episode "Wrong Number."
+American actress Debby Ryan recorded the song "Made Of Matches" to the episode "Wrong Number", that Ryan appears as a singer.
+The song was written and produced Ryan.
+A music video was premiered on The Hub on February 4, 2011, directed by Neill Fearnley with scenes from the episode.

 Books

-In 2001 Stine released The Haunting Hour: Chills in the Dead of Night, a collection of 10 short stories featuring illustrations by various artists.
+In 2001, Stine released The Haunting Hour: Chills in the Dead of Night, a collection of 10 short stories featuring illustrations by various artists.
 A reviewer for the Tampa Bay Times wrote favorably of the collection and stated that it would be best for children over the age of eight.
 Booklist was also favorable.

 This, along with the 2007 film and the 1999 horror collection Nightmare Hour, helped form the basis of the television series.
 Of The Haunting Hour, only "My Imaginary Friend" was adapted into an episode.